 An application fee of $75 is required from all applicants at the time of application submission.
 Fees cannot be deferred or waived, except for CSTEP, EOP, HEOP, LSAMP Program, Project 1000, SEEK Program or TRIO Program (McNair Scholars Program, Student Support Services, Upward Bound, etc.) students, GEM Fellowship applicants, and United States Armed Forces veterans and active duty service members.
 Applications will not be reviewed until the fee is paid and the application is submitted.
 Departments may pay the fees for applicants if they choose.
-Students applying for two different programs (for example, a dual-degree program) must submit $75 for each program.
+Students applying to multiple programs must submit $75 for each program.
 Application fees are non-refundable and non-transferable.
 Costs may be different for PharmD applications, which are submitted through the Pharmacy College Application Service (PharmCAS).

 Academic Test Scores

 The Graduate School requires submission of test scores from the Graduate Record Examination (GRE) or other appropriate standardized national exams (e.g., GMAT, PCAT, Miller Analogies).
 These standardized exams are indicators of how well an applicant can handle graduate coursework.